 Normally, the massage includes your scalp, face (if desired), neck, shoulders, arms, legs, feet, and back.

 I don’t apply oil or lotions with the facial massage.
 I try not to get oil in your hair as much as possible.
-However, unless we don’t work on your neck or shoulders at all, some oil may be unavoidable to some extent.
+However, unless we don’t work on your neck or shoulders at all, some oil may be unavoidable.
 I’ll do my best.

 Do I need to take all my clothes off?